2008 WMSG Results

 Ultimately, it is difficult to consider the 2008 World Mind Sports games as anything other than a huge success.
 143 countries were represented by 2763 competitors and approximately 800 staff (including team staff and judges, as well as other officials).

 It is estimated that over 10 million people tuned in to broadcasts of the 2008 World Mind Sports Games, mainly from Beijing TV (the official Host Broadcaster) and Eurovision, but also online.
 The respective live webcast pages counted approximately 600,000 views during the events.
 Over 300 reporters covered the Games for more than 100 newspapers or other media outlets.
 It was interesting to see some of the ads aimed at the Chinese audience that were bought for the games.
-One that stood out in my mind was for Rene of Paris wigs.
+One that stood out in my mind was for Envy Wigs.
 I understand the cars, electronics, and sports equipment…but wigs?
+The these were not asian models or asian hairstyles being portrayed, but glossy Western images and almost no black hair!
 I guess it just goes to show how the culture / fashion of the west is still coveted by the emerging upward mobile Chinese even though the government is constantly demonizing the West.

 Moving on from the now-defunct World Team Olympiad, Bridge showcased nine medal events.
 These saw the EU teams and players sweeping the gold tier, but China occupying four slots between silver and bronze — and Israel taking the silver for the Youth Pairs match, in Israel’s only medal of The Games.

 Chess was far more mixed, with gold medals going to teams and players from the Ukraine, Russia, China, Bulgaria, Ecuador, and Hungary.
 The silver and bronze winners also included India, Vietnam, Singapore and Iran, with the sole European (ish) winner hailing from Greece.